josephluck/helix/docs/Views/Layouts.md

 }
 ```

 So we've wrapped both the login and new post pages with a layout that provides the alert component.
-Alerts can be shown in all of our pages without repitition or inconsistency.
+Alerts can be shown in all of our pages without repetition or inconsistency.